-By Stephen Chambers.
-Last updated 25th September 2024.
-Has your personal data been leaked?
-Are you suffering the consequences of a data breach?
-Since the introduction of the EU directive the General Data Protection Regulation GDPR data subjects- those who supply personal information to organisations – have a lot more control over how their personal data is processed.
-However, the United Kingdom is no longer part of the EU so has recently updated the Data Protection Act 2018 and devised its own take of the GDPR.
+Since the introduction of the General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018, data subjects- those who supply personal information to organisations – have a lot more control over how their personal data is processed.
 In this guide, we shall discuss when a data subject could be eligible to claim against a data controller for a breach of their data privacy.

 Our guide aims to take a detailed look at data breach claims and how to sue someone who hasn’t kept your personal information safe.
 However, if you still have any questions after reading, our advisors can help you.